-When a tape is formatted using XenData6 Workstation, the block size is defined by the selected Volume Set.
+The TAR format may use a range of block sizes.
+When an LTO cartridge is formatted as TAR using XenData6 Workstation, the block size is defined by the selected Volume Set.
 We recommend using the default block size as this provides high transfer rates for both archiving and restoring while maximizing the usable capacity.